CapsCollective/ozymandias/.github/pull_request_template.md

 <!-- DO NOT delete the checklist below, make sure to complete each step after publishing the PR -->
 ### The PR has been...
+- [ ] provided a reasonable name that is not just the branch name (e.g "Added walls mechanic")
 - [ ] labelled as `admin`
 - [ ] added to the "Development Board" project
 - [ ] linked to its related issue